Full Form of ERP – Enterprise Resource Planning

 Since every business involves the process of money in and out from one to another, whether to customers, debtors, creditors, or paying the employees or paying for transportation.
 The financial management component works with all of the components in the ERP system.

 Characteristics of Enterprise Resource Planning

-- Automatic generation of information – An ERP provides a business with the business intelligence tools such as executive information system (EIS), decision support system (DSS) to allow manufacturing operations to make more effective decisions pertaining to their overall production process.
+- Automatic generation of information – An ERP provides a business with the business intelligence tools such as executive information system (EIS), decision support system (DSS) to allow manufacturing operations to make more effective decisions about their overall production process.

-- Modular Design – The ERP system is designed in such a way that it incorporated all the models of a business such as manufacturing, financial, accounting and distribution.
-As a matter of fact, all the modules take care of its functions but the ERP software integrates all the modules in such a way that provides a seamless flow of data between the various modules.
+- Modular Design – The ERP system is designed to incorporate all business models, such as manufacturing, financial, accounting, and distribution.
+As a matter of fact, all the modules take care of its functions, but the ERP software integrates all the modules to provide a seamless flow of data between the various modules.

-- Flexible and Open Database – ERP software is that software that is dynamic as well as flexible in nature as they need to evolve themselves as per the changing needs of the organization as the organizations’ needs are continuously changing and therefore the ERP also evolves with the changing needs of the organization.
+- Flexible and Open Database – ERP software is that dynamic and flexible in nature as they need to evolve itself as per the changing needs of the organization as the organizations’ needs are continuously changing.
+Therefore, the ERP also evolves with the changing needs of the organization.

 Difference Between ERP & CRM

-- An ERP system is integrated software that incorporates data from all the departments and processes it for the use of the organization whereas CRM is a part of that process that includes the data of customers to be processed in that Module for higher sales and profit-generating opportunities.
+- An ERP system is integrated software that incorporates data from all the departments and processes it to use the organization.
+In contrast, CRM is a part of that process that includes the customer modules’ data for higher sales and profit-generating opportunities.

-- ERP software is the superset of the software whereas CRM is just the subset of the computer software.
+- ERP software is the software’s superset, whereas CRM is just a subset of computer software.

-- ERP mainly performs the back-office activities whereas the CRM performs the front-office activities.
+- ERP mainly performs back-office activities, whereas the CRM performs front-office activities.

-- ERP’s main objective is to reduce the operating costs of the organizations whereas the main objective of CRM software is to increase the sales of the organization.
+- ERP’s main objective is to reduce the organization’s operating costs, whereas the main objective of CRM software is to increase the organization’s sales.

 - Reduction in Time and Costs of litigations.